pounce-site/Pounce-Web/SECURITY.md

 # Security Policy for Pounce

 Thank you for your interest in the security of **Pounce**.
-This document outlines how to report vulnerabilities, our security practices, and what contributors should know to help keep the project secure.
+This document outlines how to report vulnerabilities.

 ## Supported Versions